ZephyrTransport/zephyr-website/awards.md

 This award shall be given to a travel analysis professional or a team who has made a significant contribution to decision-making.

+**Congratulations to Sarah Sun as the 2020 recipient of this award!**.

 # [Exceptional Technical Achievement](/technical-achievement-award)
 This award shall be given to an individual or team for superior innovation and creativity in developing a project, method, study, or product that contributes to a positive impact on transportation and/or land use decision-making.

+**Congratulations to SACOG Technical Team as the 2020 recipient of this award!**.

 # [Impactful Research](/impactful-research-award)
 This award shall be given to an individual or team of researchers for a research project that has had the most [relatively recent] impact on bettering the travel analysis field for the public good.

+**Congratulations to Michel Bierlaire as the 2020 recipient of this award!**.

 # [Outstanding Industry Contributor Award](/industry-contributor-award)
 This award shall be given to an individual who in embodying the Zephyr Principles, has selflessly contributed to the good of the industry through the body of their work.